 As noted above, there are two large categories of models: state-transition models and discrete event simulation models.
 A state-transition model progresses according to a fixed time interval, called a model cycle.
 That is, persons transition from one health state to another health state (or stay in the same health state) every model cycle.
+The modeler chooses the length of the model cycle (called the model cycle length) based on the clinical nature of the disease being modeled, ensuring the length of the model cycle will not allow more than one health state transition to occur.
 For example, a patient may have the potential to move from uncontrolled diabetes to controlled diabetes every month.
-Converserly, a discrete event simulation model progresses according to health events, which can happen at various times.
+Conversely, a discrete event simulation model progresses according to health events, which can happen at various times.
 For example, in a discrete event simulation looking at the event of myocardial infarction, person A may experience myocardial infarction 6 months after the start of the model, while person B experiences myocardial infarction 13 months after the start of the model.
 Simulation models are particularly useful when a health state or a health event can occur more than once or when the timing of events is important.

 A Markov cohort model can use a Markov process or a Markov chain.
 In a Markov chain model, the probability of an event remains constant over time.
 In the example above, the probability of moving from uncontrolled diabetes to controlled diabetes would be the same across all model cycles, even as the cohort ages.
 In a Markov process model, the probability of an event can change over time.
 For example, a Markov process model may assign a lower probability of moving from uncontrolled diabetes to controlled diabetes as the cohort ages.